bdeboe/table-partitioning-demo/README.md

 ### How about our other data models?

 The feature is currently called _Table_ Partitioning, but we may expand the principle to other data models in the future, where there's a need to logically organize data across multiple databases.

+## Version History

+The following versions have been published through the EAP

+* 2025.2.0TBLP.111
+  * Initial filer and query support
+  * Support for mapping empty partitions

+* 2025.3.0TBLP.101
+  * Initial version of partition pruning
+  * Partitioned ANN index
+  * Various bugfixes and smaller enhancements

 ## How to get help?